vm6502q/qrack.net/api/README.md

 ##### `reset_unitary_fidelity(quid sid)`

 Reset the "SDRP" fidelity tracker to 1.0 fidelity ("ideal"), before continuing fidelity calculation.
-(Some wholly-destructive measurement and state preparation operations and side effects might automatically reset the fidelity tracker to 1.0, as well, though the attempt in design is to do so unobstructively, to the utility of the fidelity tracking function in typical use.)
+(Some wholly-destructive measurement and state preparation operations and side effects might automatically reset the fidelity tracker to 1.0, as well, though the attempt in design is to do so unobstructively to the utility of the fidelity tracking function in typical use.)

 - `sid`: Simulator instance ID.